Why Do I Need a Pikler Triangle And What The Heck Is it?

 So let’s sum up why we are so obsessed with our Pikler Triangle:

-- Although my kids are on the older end now, this was an invaluable tool when they are small.
-As your babe is learning to pull up, crawl and climb, the Pikler Triangle encourages gross motor skills, balance, grip strength and more physical challenges.
+1. Although my kids are on the older end now, this was an invaluable tool when they are small.
+As your babe is learning to pull up, crawl, and climb, the Pikler Triangle encourages gross motor skills, balance, grip strength, and more physical challenges

-- Ours folds up and could slide under or behind furniture.
-When shopping for yours, make sure you not only find a high quality Pikler that will be safe, but one that can fold up.
+4. Ours folds up and could slide under or behind furniture.
+When shopping for yours, make sure you not only find a high quality Pikler that is safe, but one that can fold up.
 Or, if you decide to go with the Pikler Triangle, DIY, make sure you build one that folds up!

 5. The Pikler triangle has grown with my kids.
 Until my youngest is 6 or so, we will be playing with the Pikler often.

 If you enjoyed this, you will also like:

 I hope explaining our experience with the Pikler Triangle helped you.
-We have been very happy and feel safe with our Wiwiurka toys.
-We found all of these items from the Wiwiurka Etsy shop.
+We have been very happy and feel safe with our Pikler Triangle.